casterpol/Drivers_Puzzle/README.md

 #### Results folder
 This folder will not exist on cloning, however it will generate itself when the save_to_csv method is called.

+### Spec folder
+This folder contains all the unit tests which are written in rspec. simple cov as been used to collate and feedback coverage information.